Mnuchin says U.S., Chinese call could lead to in-person talks

 Global stocks were rattled after comments on Tuesday from U.S. President Donald Trump, who reiterated his threat to impose further tariffs on Chinese imports.

-Trump and Chinese President Xi Jinping last month agreed to revive trade discussions after talks were derailed in fell apart in May.
+He and Chinese President Xi Jinping had agreed last month to revive trade discussions after talks were fell apart in May.

+“What they did was not appropriate,” Trump said Tuesday.
+“They are supposed to be buying farm products.
+Let’s see whether or not they do.”

+Asked about the role of Huawei Technologies Co Ltd, which the administration has blacklisted over national security concerns, Mnuchin told CNBC said that allowing any U.S. sales to the Chinese telecoms equipment company was an issue independent from the trade talks.

 Reporting by Susan Heavey; Editing by Mohammad Zargham and Chizu Nomiyama